SEL3379 : Enlightened Romantics: writing on the margins

 The lectures introduce students to knowledge outcomes relevant to the module.
 They address themes common to the authors studied and encourage the students to think comparatively.
 The seminars allow for the development of knowledge outcomes through close reading of specified texts, and the practice of skills, especially oral presentation and interpersonal communication.
 In addition, between the lecture and the seminar, students will be required to participate in a self-directed group learning hour.
 In the course of the module, each student will be responsible for recording group discussion on two occasions.

-If it runs, the fieldtrip to Scotland will focus on poetry by Robert Burns.
-There will be a guided tour of the site, a visit to the Museum and a bespoke tour from the curator.
+In previous years we have arranged a fieldtrip to Scotland to complement the study of the poetry by Robert Burns and other Scots writers.
+There will be a guided tour of the site, a visit to the Museum and bespoke activities with the curator.

 The format of resits will be determined by the Board of Examiners